finxter/AI-Engineering-Learning-Resources/README.md

-# AI Engineering Learning Resources
+# The Best AI Engineering Learning Resources (Curated List)

-AI engineering is the most important job description of our times because AI engineers deploy the already existing models in the real world for the benefit of all humanity.
+AI engineering is THE ULTIMATE SKILL in the age of AI - because as AI engineers we deploy models in the real world.
+AI - no matter how powerful - would be useless without AI engineers!

 The goal of this resource guide is to help you deepen your understanding of AI engineering, prompting, and related fields.
 I have curated these resources from various GitHub repositories, Reddit, X, and other online sources.

-If you like stuff like this, also check out my [free email newsletter](https://blog.finxter.com/) - more than 150,000 upcoming AI engineers are already subscribed!
+If you like stuff like this, also check out my [free email newsletter](https://blog.finxter.com/) to help you be on the right side of change.
+More than 150,000 upcoming AI engineers are already subscribed - and counting!

 ## Courses and Guides
-- [AI Engineering Academy](https://academy.finxter.com) ⭐ Full Program to becoming an AI engineer, affordable with downloadable course certificates.
+- [AI Engineering Academy](https://academy.finxter.com) - ⭐ Full Program to becoming an AI engineer, affordable with downloadable course certificates.
-- [ChatGPT Prompt Engineering for Developers!](https://www.deeplearning.ai/) A comprehensive course by OpenAI employees.
+- [ChatGPT Prompt Engineering for Developers!](https://www.deeplearning.ai/courses/) - A comprehensive set of courses by OpenAI employees.
-- [Learn Prompting](https://learnprompting.org/) A text-based course focused on prompting techniques.
+- [Learn Prompting](https://learnprompting.org/courses) - Courses focused on prompt engineering and AI engineering.
-- [Prompt Engineering by Lilian Weng](https://lilianweng.github.io/posts/2023-03-15-prompt-engineering/) ⭐ An in-depth post from Lilian Weng, Head of Applied AI Research at OpenAI.
+- [Prompt Engineering by Lilian Weng](https://lilianweng.github.io/posts/2023-03-15-prompt-engineering/) - An in-depth post from Lilian Weng, Head of Applied AI Research at OpenAI.
-- [MLOps Guide](https://github.com/Nyandwi/machine_learning_complete/blob/main/010_mlops/1_mlops_guide.md) A guide on MLOps best practices.
+- [MLOps Guide](https://github.com/Nyandwi/machine_learning_complete/blob/main/010_mlops/1_mlops_guide.md) - A guide on MLOps best practices.
-- [MLOps Zoomcamp](https://github.com/DataTalksClub/mlops-zoomcamp) A comprehensive course on MLOps.
+- [MLOps Zoomcamp](https://github.com/DataTalksClub/mlops-zoomcamp) - A comprehensive course on MLOps.
-- [Prompt Engineering Repository](https://github.com/brexhq/prompt-engineering) Covers the history, strategies, guidelines, and safety recommendations for working with LLMs.
+- [Prompt Engineering Repository](https://github.com/brexhq/prompt-engineering) - Covers the history, strategies, guidelines, and safety recommendations for working with LLMs.
-- [Gandalf](https://gandalf.lakera.ai/) A fun tool to learn about prompt injection.
+- [Gandalf](https://gandalf.lakera.ai/) - A fun tool to learn about prompt injection.
-- [Practical Deep Learning](https://course.fast.ai/) A course for applying deep learning and machine learning to practical problems.
+- [Practical Deep Learning](https://course.fast.ai/) - A course for applying deep learning and machine learning to practical problems.
-- [Let's Build GPT](https://www.youtube.com/watch?v=kCc8FmEb1nY) ⭐ From Andrej Karpathy, building GPT from scratch in code.
+- [Let's Build GPT](https://www.youtube.com/watch?v=kCc8FmEb1nY) - ⭐ From Andrej Karpathy, building GPT from scratch in code.
-- [AI Canon](https://a16z.com/2023/05/25/ai-canon/) ⭐ A curated list of essential AI resources.
+- [AI Canon](https://a16z.com/2023/05/25/ai-canon/) - ⭐ A curated list of essential AI resources.
-- [Generative AI Learning Path](https://www.cloudskillsboost.google/paths/118) ⭐ A learning path on Generative AI products and technologies from Google Cloud.
+- [Generative AI Learning Path](https://www.cloudskillsboost.google/paths/118) - ⭐ A learning path on Generative AI products and technologies from Google Cloud.
-- [Rules of Machine Learning](https://developers.google.com/machine-learning/guides/rules-of-ml) Google's best practices in machine learning.
+- [Rules of Machine Learning](https://developers.google.com/machine-learning/guides/rules-of-ml) - Google's best practices in machine learning.
-- [AI Companion App](https://github.com/a16z-infra/companion-app) A tutorial stack to create and host AI companions accessible via browser or SMS.
+- [AI Companion App](https://github.com/a16z-infra/companion-app) - A tutorial stack to create and host AI companions accessible via browser or SMS.
-- [Transformers](https://www.youtube.com/watch?v=XfpMkf4rD6E) Introduction to Transformers with Andrej Karpathy.
+- [Transformers](https://www.youtube.com/watch?v=XfpMkf4rD6E) - Introduction to Transformers with Andrej Karpathy.
-- [The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/) A great visual explanation of the Transformer architecture.
+- [The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/) - A great visual explanation of the Transformer architecture.

 ⭐ FREE Course: [A Beginner's Guide to AI Engineering (Full Course)](https://academy.finxter.com/course/full-course/)